-- The doorman's desk in the lobby is the designated fire command station. - The on duty Fire Safety Director (FSD) or the Deputy Fire Safety Director (DFSD) will occupy the fire command station. - The FSD of DFSD will conduct operations in an emergency from the fire command station.
+- The doorman's desk in the lobby is the designated fire command station. - The on duty Fire Safety Director (FSD) or the Deputy Fire Safety Director (DFSD) will occupy the fire command station.
+Typically this will be an Engineer or Manager.

+• The FSD of DFSD will conduct operations in an emergency from the fire command station.
 He or she will report conditions to the fire companies when they arrive.